Bihu: Chotor and Bohag Bihu cycle

-The day after Uruka, i.e. the first Wednesday was celebrated as Goru Bihu.
-This tradition of cattle rites is same as that followed by the Boros in Bwisagu indicating the common roots of both the festivals.
-During the night of Goru-bihu, people danced Bihu in separate groups in the Thans where animal sacrifice took place.
+The day after Uruka, i.e. the first Wednesday, was celebrated as Goru Bihu.
+This tradition of cattle rites is the same as that followed by the Boros in Bwisagu, indicating the common roots of both the festivals.
+During the night of Goru Bihu, people danced Bihu in separate groups in the Thans where animal sacrifice took place.
 After the sacrifices to the goddess, the young folk visited the households of the village, which was the start of Husori.
 This old tradition of starting Husori from the temple is still followed by the Deoris, some Sonowals, Chutias and Morans as well as the people of Sadiya.
 In other communities, the temple has been replaced by the Namghar.
-The festivities of Bohag Bihu continued for a week and ended with the rite by which the goddess was bid farewell.
-In this rite, a boat was first prepared out of banana stem and decorated with flowers and offerings.
-Then, it was carried to the banks of the river where a duck/chicken was put inside the boat and allowed to float as a symbol of sacrifice.
-After performing the rite, the people returned to their homes, singing along the way with the beats of the Dhul and the tunes of the Pepa.

-Some old Assamese Bihu folklore still hint to this tradition.
+Some old Assamese Bihu folklore still hints at this tradition:

 “Hasoti e chot Bisoti e chot.